lucaswerkmeister/itsbinotstraight/README.md

 (Formerly a [different Mastodon bot](https://botsin.space/@ItsBiNotStraight) and before then also a [Twitter bot](https://twitter.lucaswerkmeister.de/ItsBiNotHetero/).)

+## Word list

+The [word list](./biwords) was imported from English Wiktionary in December 2019.
+Occasionally, words are removed from it if they turn out to be inappropriate.
+Feel free to contact the bot operator or send a pull request if you think a word should be removed.

 ## Development

 The bot is written in Rust.